Chiviya01/YouTube-Data-Analysis/README.md

 # YouTube-Data-Analysis

-Spark Hive PySpark Hadoop MapReduce
+Spark Hive PySpark Hadoop MapReduce GraphFrames NetworkX
 ___
 _How to get into trends?
 How fast can a video go viral?
 Do trending videos with negative sentiment refer to a bigger number of dislikes?
 Any common trends in English-speaking countries?_
 __